 I tell my children to behave all the time, but they never listen.

 - Make up for lost time – to catch up with someone after a long period.

-Jane is travelling to Canada to meet her college friend who has migrated there five years ago.
-She feels so excited, and has vowed to herself that they will make up for the lost time.
+Jane is traveling to Canada to meet her college friend who migrated there five years ago.
+She feels so excited and has vowed to herself that they will make up for the lost time.